huggingface/blog/fine-tune-w2v2-bert.md

 For comparison, **XLS-R** used almost **half a million** hours of audio data in **128 languages** and **MMS** checkpoints were pre-trained on more than **half a million hours of audio** in over **1,400 languages**.

+The aim of this notebook is to give you all the elements you need to train a CTC model on ASR tasks, using open-source tools and models.
+It first presents the complete pre-processing pipeline, then performs a little fine-tuning of the W2V2-BERT.
+The final section gathers training tips from Hugging Face experts to scale-up CTC training.

 ## Notebook Setup

 In this blop post, we will give an in-detail explanation of how W2V2-BERT - more specifically the pre-trained checkpoint [**facebook/w2v-bert-2.0**](https://huggingface.co/facebook/w2v-bert-2.0) - can be fine-tuned for ASR.